robinozer/chefs-table/README.md

 - The text for "Our story" on the Home page was taken from: https://michelecarbone.org/italian-cooking-essentials-and-philosophy/
 - The text in the menu was taken from: https://wandervirtually.com/lunch-dinner-navigating-the-italian-restaurant-menu/
 - The wine list on the Menu page was taken from: https://www.italianorchard.com/?page_id=273
-- The CSS code below, used for styling the input boxes and message box in the booking form, was taken from: https://coursera.w3schools.com/css/tryit.asp?filename=trycss_form_padding
+- The CSS code shown below in bold, used for styling the input boxes and message box in the booking form, was taken from: https://coursera.w3schools.com/css/tryit.asp?filename=trycss_form_padding
-- **width: 100%;
+**width: 100%;
 padding: 12px 20px;
 margin: 8px 0;
 box-sizing: border-box;**

 ### Media